 Ingredients for this Lebanese Mahalabia Recipe:

 The basic ingredient, some people also use a mix of milk and half and half for a richer taste.
 You can also make vegan muhalabia by substituting whole milk with your choice of any plant-based milk.

-Works as a thickener in this recipe, and can be substituted for cream of rice.
+Works as a thickener in this recipe, and can be substituted for corn starch, I prefer cream of rice.

 What gives this recipe the extra sweetness.

 This is usually added at the end for extra flavor.
-Skip it if not available.
+I use Sadaf Foods rose water.

 Garnish with your favorite crushed nuts, I prefer pistachios.

 How to Store and Serve this Pudding (Mhalabia):